 - 30 g sugar

-Put mashed kabocha pumpkin and sweet potato in a small sauce pan, add sugar and stir constantly on low heat for about 5 minutes.
-When water evaporates a little and the paste thickens, turn the heat off and cool it down completely.
+- Put mashed kabocha pumpkin and sweet potato in a small saucepan, add sugar and stir constantly on low heat for about 5 minutes.
+When the water evaporates a little and the paste thickens, turn the heat off and cool it down completely.

-Make it into small balls (about 2 tbs each) and set aside.
+- Make it into small balls (about 2 tbsp each) and set aside.

-Make bread dough.
-Place baker’s flour salt in a large bowl and make a well in the middle.
+- Place bakers flour salt in a large bowl and make a well in the middle.

-Combine 1 egg yolk, 150ml milk (160ml all together, so you may need more than 15ml milk) sugar, and melted butter and dry yeast.
+- Combine 1 egg yolk, 150ml milk (to make 160ml all together, so you may need a bit more than 150ml milk), 30g mashed Kabocha pumpkin, sugar, and melted butter and dry yeast.

-Spray the surface of the bowl and place the knead dough and wrap with cling wrap.
-Leave it for 40 minutes to raise.
+- Spray the surface of the bowl and place the kneaded dough and wrap with cling wrap.
+Leave it for 40 minutes to rise.

-Soak the twine (strings) in 1 tbs of oil (any types, I used olive oil)
+- Soak the twine (strings) in 1 tbsp of oil (any type of oil is fine, I used olive oil)

-Flatten the dough ball out and place pumpkin an paste on the centre and wrap it.
+- Flatten the dough ball out and place pumpkin anko paste on the centre and wrap it.

-Pre heat the oven 180 degree and bake them for 12-15 minutes.
+- Preheat the oven to 180 degrees celsius and bake them for 12-15 minutes.

-Cool the breads down and cut twine at a few places.
-Remove twine carefully.
+- Cool the bread down and cut the twine at a few places then remove the twine carefully.